We’re in the early years of the largest commercial reorganization since the internet. Most companies are wasting it.

 Large enterprises have internal strategy teams and Big Four budgets.
 They’ll navigate this.
 Solo operators can pivot on instinct.
 They’ll be fine.

-The companies in the middle — big enough to have real complexity, small enough that the leadership team can make a decision and move — face the full weight of this transition with a fraction of the resources.
+The companies in the middle face the full weight of this transition with a fraction of the resources.
+They’re big enough to have real complexity, small enough that the leadership team can make a decision and move.
 They have the most to gain and the most to lose.
 The ones who build new offerings now will define their market for the next decade.
-The ones who wait won't just compete on price.
-They'll compete with companies that were purpose-built to do their work without them.
+The ones who wait won’t just compete on price.
+They’ll compete with companies purpose-built to do their work without them.

 That’s who this is for.

-The question is not whether AI will reorganize your market.
+The question isn’t whether AI will reorganize your market.
 You already know it will.
 The question is what you do about it.

-That's a decision, not a technology project.
-And most firms haven't made it yet — not because they don't see it, but because they don't have a mechanism to move.
+That’s a decision, not a technology project.
+Most firms haven’t made it yet, not because they don’t see it, but because they don’t have a mechanism to move.

 Upshift is that mechanism.